Thousands set to take part in ‘Dave Day’ in honour of late Hairy Bikers star

 His tribute day will include a motorcycle procession from London to Barrow-in-Furness, a music concert and a service of remembrance.

-The day will raise funds for cancer charities and children’s charity the NSPCC.
+The day will raise funds for the Institute of Cancer Research, London, and children’s charity the NSPCC.

 King, speaking to BBC Breakfast from north-west London on Saturday morning, said the event would be a “celebration of my best friend that we’ve lost” and it will be “very emotional”.